345 Park Avenue

 - Ranked Number Two IPO Underwriter's Lawyer by IPO Vital Signs Leadership Rankings (2010)

-- Named in The Legal 500 US in Mergers & Acquisitions, published by Legalease Limited and John Pritchard (2010 edition)
+- Named in The Legal 500 US in Mergers & Acquisitions: Middle-Market, published by Legalease Limited and John Pritchard (2010, 2013 editions)

 - Ranked Number Two IPO Issuer's and Underwriter's Lawyer by IPO Vital Signs Leadership Rankings (2008)